From BR Bullpen

 In 2000, he was inducted into the Boston Red Sox Hall of Fame.

-On July 27, 2006, he came out of retirement to join the Single A Lowell Spinners coaching staff for one night, and officially retire within the Red Sox organization.
+On July 27, 2006, he came out of retirement to join the Single A Lowell Spinners coaching staff for one night, and officially retired within the Red Sox organization.
+He died in Boston in 2015 at age 78, from complications from leukemia.

 The day he signed with the Red Sox, he and his family were sitting in the stands, and a couple of fans spilled beer on his mother.
 Words were exchanged and an altercation ensued, with the result that Bill and his father ended up in a holding cell with cuffs on, until the Red Sox Farm Director got involved.